API

 # setDefaultToken(token)

-- Usage: - Set the default access token used for all authentication with the API.
-Sets the appropriate - Authorizationheader.- TIP - You can override the token locally by setting the corresponding component prop or mixin option.
+Set the default access token used for all authentication with the API.
+Sets the appropriate

 # usePostgrest(apiRoot, token)